 What can you do for a quick-setup sleep system, if you are on the go more than you are at home?
-Is there a modular and flexible system that travellers and adventurers can add to their kits to make sleeping a little more comfortable?
-If your answer is to utilze a hammock sleep system as your prefered sleeping arrangement, then the Warbonnet® XLC Hammock is the sleeping solution to meet your needs.
-Comfortable, durable, flexible, modular, and compact descibe this excellent hammock by Warbonnet®.
+Is there a modular and flexible system that travelers and adventurers can add to their kits to make sleeping a little more comfortable?
+If your answer is to utilize a hammock sleep system as your preferred sleeping arrangement, then the Warbonnet® XLC Hammock is the sleeping solution to meet your needs.
+Comfortable, durable, flexible, modular, and compact describe this excellent hammock by Warbonnet®.
 This hammock system meets the sleeping needs for military, backpacking, camping, or motorcycle touring applications.

 The Carrying Sack:

 The pouch that contains the hammock is a simple stuff sack.
 It’s dimensions are 10.5 inches tall and 4.5 inches in width.
 It is constructed from a nylon fabric that is durable, light weight, and offers great stowage for this system.
 The draw string cord is of a single nylon construction with a oval barrel cord stop.
 The cord stop is made of durable plastic with a stainless steel spring actuator.
 The sack can be easily washed by hand and air dried in the field if it gets soiled.

 The Mosquito Net: